Lexical Search

 min_score | 0.0 | Minimum score threshold |

-timeout_ms | None | Search timeout in milliseconds |
+timeout_ms | None | Search time budget in milliseconds (see note below) |

 parallel | false | Enable parallel search across segments |